Happy Birthday, Mick Jagger! 5 Fantastic Facts You Never Knew About Rolling Stones Legendary Lead Singer

 Jagger And Keith Richards Have Been Friends For 67 Years

-Jagger and Stones guitarist Keith Richards became one of the most prolific and successful songwriting partnerships in the history of rock music, scoring their first Number One hit in 1965 with “The Last Time,” followed quickly by “(I Can’t Get No) Satisfaction” a few months later, which became their first Number One on both the British and American pop charts.
+Jagger and Stones guitarist Keith Richards became one of the most prolific and successful songwriting partnerships in the history of rock music, scoring their first No. 1 hit in 1965 with “The Last Time,” followed quickly by “(I Can’t Get No) Satisfaction” a few months later, which became their first No. 1 on both the British and American pop charts.

-But Jagger and Richards had first met as Dartford primary school students in 1950, when Jagger would have been seven years old and Richards only six (turning seven that December).
+But Jagger and Richards had first met as Dartford primary school students in 1950, when Jagger would have been 7-years-old and Richards only 6 (turning seven that December).
 Four years later, Jagger went to the grammar school level, losing touch with his friend — only to reconnect with Richards after a chance meeting in a train station in 1960.
 A year later, the two friends moved to London and became roommates as they struggled to launch their music careers.
 But Jagger, hedging his bets, continued to attend the prestigious London School of Economics until his band began to see some success.

 He Was the Target Of An Assassination Attempt in 1975